leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

   - Gate additional UI (for example, room status/latency indicators).
   - Configure sensible defaults for multi-client play flows.

+### 10.7 `world.grid-basic` runtime feature

+This feature groups the world/grid and canvas capabilities into a single unit:

+- Feature id: `world.grid-basic`
+- Defined in: `ai-roomchat/lib/runtime/runtimeFeatures.js`
+- Composition:
+  - Capabilities: `['world.grid.tilemap', 'ui.canvas2d']`
+  - Required files: `['/world/tilemap.json', '/world/entities.json']`

+Selection rules:

+- `selectRuntimeFeatures({ capabilities, files, config })`:
+  - Adds `world.grid-basic` when:
+    - Both `world.grid.tilemap` and `ui.canvas2d` are selected in `meta.capabilities`, **and**
+    - `/world/tilemap.json` and `/world/entities.json` exist in `files`.
+- As with `net.realtime-basic`, the resulting feature list is stored in `runtimeFeatures` state inside `PlayOverlayContent`.

+Current usage:

+- In this repo copy, `world.grid-basic` is primarily a **capability grouping and diagnostic flag**:
+  - It makes it easy to see, at runtime, whether a set has opted into grid/tilemap + canvas2d.
+  - The actual rendering and simulation are still controlled by:
+    - `ui.canvas2d` adapter (`rendererCanvas2D`) and
+    - the planned `world.grid.engine` adapter for tilemaps/entities (see 4.
+Capabilities & extensions).
+- As the grid engine is implemented, `world.grid-basic` will become the feature flag that:
+  - Enables the grid view in Play overlay.
+  - Wires tilemap state updates into the main game UI (for example, as a canvas widget or dedicated section).

 ---

 ## 11. Extensions: planned GitHub sync and AI web helpers